 Benefits: The snake plant is a top contender for easy-to-grow houseplants.
 It requires very little attention.
 If you are a forgetful plant keeper, this is your best bet.

 Care: Much like the other plants, you want to provide draining containers to avoid rotting that is caused by sitting water.
 Indirect sunlight is ideal and minimal watering is required, especially during the winter.

-This is a great choice if you’d like a hanging plant.
+This is a great choice if you’d like a hanging plant in your new home at the Avante Property Apartments near West Phoenix.
 The long leaves that mimic spider legs hang whimsically over the container.
 It also boasts "spiderettes" that dangle down like webs and start off as little, white flowers.